-Kambo is a traditional ritual that uses the poison of the giant monkey frog, to purify the body and treat various health conditions.
+Kambo uses the poison of the giant monkey frog, to purify the body and treat various health conditions.
+However, there is no scientific evidence to verify the benefits.

 This article will look at the research behind the effects of kambo, the traditional collection and use of this poison, how people perform the cleanse, what to expect, and its risks and side effects.